Strategic Direction

 Speaking of strategy, how can Clariant thrive in the increasingly challenging business environment of the specialty chemicals industry?

-Bernd Högemann: Clariant has a robust and a particularly strong growth profile: Our chemistry goes into the value chains of end-consumer markets that are growing alongside global GDP – some markets even significantly above global GDP.
+Bernd Högemann: Clariant has a robust business model and a particularly strong growth profile: Our chemistry goes into the value chains of end-consumer markets that are growing alongside global GDP – some markets even significantly above global GDP.
 The key to outperforming competition is to differentiate ourselves with our products.
 And here, sustainability comes in.
 Meeting the increasing demand for sustainable solutions with innovative products is the starting point to higher growth and higher financial results.
 This is why we emphasize innovation and sustainability as two strategic pillars out of five – and even more so going forward.

 Joachim Krüger: As Bernd Högemann just outlined, in order to succeed, Clariant needs to be extremely innovative – and sustainability fuels innovation.
 Customers and society at large request that we offer products that are carefully formulated and also enable society to fix problems.
 These expectations are reflected in the United Nations Sustainable Development Goals.
 Clariant is well equipped to deliver on these expectations.
 We offer a broad range of products that enable our customers to develop solutions – especially when it comes to climate change and raw materials.
 Substituting less sustainable alternatives on the market with our innovative and sustainable products allows us to gain market share.